 Prof. Evan Elliott is an Associate Professor at the Lab of molecular neuroscience, Azrieli Faculty of Medicine, Safed, Bar-Ilan University.
 Prof. Elliott’s lab seeks to understand the molecular and biological mechanisms involved in the development of autism spectrum disorders.
 By parallel analysis of postmortem brain tissue, pharmacological studies in autism animal models, and biomarker analysis of children diagnosed with autism, we aim to find novel biomarkers or therapeutic targets for subgroups of individuals with autism.
 Two of our main current efforts include the establishment and maintenance of the autism biobank and the role of the microbiome in the development of autism.
 The autism biobank and registry is collecting biological samples, epidemiological information, and clinical information from families.
 In initial microbiome studies, we found that probiotic treatment of an autism mouse model with a specific bacteria, Lactobacillus Reuteri, can attenuate many autism symptoms.
 These findings were recently replicated in a seperate laboratory in the United States.
 Current research is being performed both on the microbiome composition in individuals in the autism biobank and in separate worldwide populations with the genetic predisposition to autism.

 Dr. Sigal Eden

-Dr. Sigal Eden is a senior lecturer and researcher in the Department of Special Education and Educational Technologies at Bar-Ilan University.
-She is also the Head of the General Special Education Program for MA, and the Head of the Ethic Committee at the School of Education.
-Her work focus on promoting people with special needs through the use of technology.
-She conducted several studies among children with ASD, mainly intervention programs that enhance language, communication and cognitive abilities.
+Dr. Sigal Eden is an Associate Professor, Vice Dean, Head of Special Education Program, Faculty of Education, Bar Ilan University.
+Her work focuses on promoting people with special needs through technology.
+She conducted several studies among children with ASD, mainly intervention programs that enhance language, communication, and cognitive abilities.